 Quinnipiac housing is guaranteed for three years for incoming first-year students.
 Approximately 4,000 students live in university housing, which includes traditional residence halls, suites, apartments and off-campus houses.

 Sophomores choose between suite-style housing offered in the Village or apartments in the Hill, the Complex (Founders, Sahlin and Bakke) and the Crescent.
 The units in the Village and the Hill feature three double-occupancy bedrooms.
 The units in Larson and Perlroth feature four double-occupancy bedrooms.
 The units in Founders, Sahlin and Bakke feature one double-occupancy bedroom and two single-occupancy bedrooms.
 Sophomores and juniors may also live on the York Hill Campus in apartment-style housing offered in the Crescent.

 Juniors and seniors may select from available apartment-style housing in the Crescent, Townhouses, Westview or off campus at Whitney Village.
 Apartments provide one to four bedrooms, a furnished living room, oversized bathroom and a kitchen.

 Seniors and some juniors may also select from available apartment-style housing at Eastview and university-owned houses.
-Many seniors have single bedrooms and all have an extended housing contract.
+Many seniors have single bedrooms.
 Students living in university-owned houses are minutes away from the Mount Carmel and York Hill campuses.

 Graduate housing is available on a first-come, first-served basis.
 Students have single bedrooms in the Crescent, Whitney Village or our university-owned houses and apartments.

 Three-Year Housing Requirement and Exception Process